syncfusion-content/maui-docs/MAUI/Scheduler/day-week-views.md

 ### Customize time ruler text style

-The text style for the labels mentioning the time can be customized, by setting the [TimeRulerTextStyle](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Scheduler.SchedulerTimeSlotViewSettings.html#Syncfusion_Maui_Scheduler_SchedulerTimeSlotViewSettings_TimeRulerTextStyle) property of [DayViewSettings](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Scheduler.SchedulerDaysViewSettings.html) in the Scheduler.
+The text style for the labels mentioning the time can be customized, by setting the `TimeRulerTextStyle` property of `DaysView` in the Scheduler.

 {% tabs %}
 {% highlight xaml %}